Sharequesid/SecureApiKey/README.md

 # How to Secure API keys in android we will see 2 different approaches to do that

+### this is only for demo purpose please don't add gradle.properties and local.properties into git

 ## 1. Using gradle.properties - Recommended to use
 - By default, Gradle uses a file called gradle.properties in the root directory for Android Projects.
 This extension file is widely used in Java projects, so it is also used for Android projects.
 The file has a simple key — value data structure.
 - Declare two variable in gradle.properties file